- GDP (PPP):

 - FDI Inflow:

 Poland played a pivotal role in ending Soviet domination of Eastern Europe, joined NATO in 1999, and became a member of the European Union in 2004.
-The conservative and euroskeptic Law and Justice Party (PiS), first elected to power in 2015, won an even bigger parliamentary majority in October 2019.
-In July 2020, President Andrzej Duda of the PiS was narrowly reelected to a second five-year term.
+The conservative and Euroskeptic Law and Justice Party (PiS), first elected to power in 2015, won an even bigger parliamentary majority in 2019.
+In 2020, President Andrzej Duda of the PiS was narrowly reelected to a second five-year term.
 The government has prioritized closer cooperation with the U.S. while clashing with the EU over migration and judicial and media reforms.
 Tensions exist between the country’s poorer and rural eastern region and its more prosperous and industrialized western region.
-Poland’s strong economy is expected to rebound quickly after the coronavirus pandemic has ended.
+Coming out of the pandemic, Poland’s strong economy is returning to growth.